 Children younger than 5 years - especially those younger than 2 - are at serious risk of complications.
 This is why the American Academy of Pediatrics (AAP) and CDC recommend that every child 6 months of age and older who is eligible to get a flu vaccination do so at the start of flu season.

-For the 2022-2023 season, the flu vaccine will be available in both injectable and nasal spray forms.
+For the 2023-24 season, the flu vaccine is available in both injectable and nasal spray forms.
 The CDC has, in recent years, found the nasal spray, formulated with live virus cells, to be less effective than the shot.
 For now, health care providers are not making a specific recommendation about which formula of vaccination parents should choose.
 However, the nasal spray is contraindicated for some people.
 Children younger than age 2 should not get the nasal spray; they should get the shot.
-Others who should get the shot and not the spray include: children ages 2-4 years old with asthma or a history of wheezing within the past 12 months, those who are taking certain medications, those with cochlear implants, and pregnant women.
-Caution is also recommended for children 5 and older who have asthma.
+Others who should get the shot and not the spray include children ages 2-4 years old with asthma or a history of wheezing within the past 12 months, those who are taking certain medications, those with cochlear implants, and pregnant women.
+Caution is also recommended for children 5 and older who have asthma, as well as those with underlying medical conditions, including lung disease, heart disease, kidney or live conditions, and neurological, neuromuscular, and metabolic disorders.

 It is unclear why the nasal spray, which is formulated with live virus cells, has been less effective in several recent flu seasons.
 For now, health care providers urge parents to have their children receive the nasal spray form of the vaccine if the shot is unavailable, so that they may receive at least some protection from the flu.